zenomeplatform/ZenPharmMix/README.md

 See result files matching each sample in the `./results/<(gene)>` folder or custom predefined path.

 Notice that there is a separate result-file for each sample and a separate results directory for each gene.
-We have included a handy script called `get_results_summary.sh` under ./scripts/general in order to facilitate getting the summary of allele calls after running CypGen.
+We have included a handy script called `get_results_summary.sh` under ./scripts/general in order to facilitate getting the summary of allele calls after running StellarPGx.

 For example, if one wishes to get a summary of CYP2D6 allele calls for each sample in the ./results/cyp2d6 folder after analysis, the following easy steps would produce a nice and simple summary table;